Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 In our hands-on testing, NordVPN has always connected us to a server that works with US Netflix on the first try.
 This can’t be said for ExpressVPN, whose New York server is often detected and blocked by the service.

-Only 1 VPN managed to combine the ability to bypass website blocks with unlimited bandwidth, making it the clear best choice.
+Only 1 VPN extension, CyberGhost’s, managed to combine bypassing website geo-blocks with unlimited bandwidth, making it the clear top choice.

 Leaks IP through WebRTC if not manually configured